-4.1 At the School we recognise the part we can play in responding to humanitarian crises by offering children in need of international protection (Appendix 1) school places where we are satisfied that we can meet their needs.
-This not only benefits this particular group of children but further demonstrates our commitment to build an inclusive and supportive school community and to make a positive contribution to our local community.

-- 4.2 The Headmaster has discretion, after consultation with the Chairman of Governors, to offer a free school place ("Protected School Place") to children who have fled conflict in their home country.
+- 4.1 The School recognises the part it can play in responding to humanitarian crises by offering children in need of international protection (Appendix 1) school places where the School is satisfied that it can meet their needs.
+This not only benefits this particular group of children but further demonstrates the School's commitment to build an inclusive and supportive school community and to make a positive contribution to the local community. - 4.2 The Headmaster has discretion, after consultation with the Chairman of Governors, to offer a free school place ("Protected School Place") to children who have fled conflict in their home country.
 The offer of a Protected School Place will not mean there is a reduction in the number of places offered under the school's standard admissions policy. - 4.3 Under UK law, asylum-seeking and/or refugee children of compulsory school age have the same entitlement to full-time education as other UK children.
 It is the responsibility of the Local Authority to provide suitable full-time education for all children of compulsory school age resident in their area. - 4.4 Therefore, for the purposes of admitting children under this policy, the process is as follows: - a.
-The school will contact the Local Authority and confirm the number of available places and provide a copy of this policy; - b.
-Applications for places may be received directly from families or from the Local Authority on behalf of the child applicant; - The school and Local Authority will consult on the application and consider whether BGS is the right environment for the child, bearing in mind their needs and circumstances and the school's ability to meet those needs; - d.
+The School will contact the Local Authority and confirm the number of available places and provide a copy of this policy; - b.
+Applications for places may be received directly from families or from the Local Authority on behalf of the child applicant; - c.
+The School and Local Authority will consult on the application and consider whether BGS is the right environment for the child, bearing in mind their needs and circumstances and the School's ability to meet those needs; - d.
 An in-person visit by the child (and their next of kin where possible) is an essential part of the application process; - e.
 The child will be required to sit the Entrance Examination as described in section 1 above and will only be offered a place if the academic standards are met; - f.
 The Protected School Places will be allocated at the discretion of the Headmaster and Chairman of Governors working with the Local Authority, considering the results of the Entrance Examination and having met the child and, where possible, next of kin; - g.
 The Local Authority will be asked to confirm the known details of the child (including their legal name and date of birth) and other details such as any known disabilities or special educational needs; - h.
-The parents [or carer] will be asked to sign the school's usual parent contract.
-Where it is not possible for a parent [or carer] to sign the contract (for example, because they cannot be identified), the Local Authority will be asked to sign; - The school will be responsible for an appropriate orientation and induction process for the child on admission. - 4.5 The school will follow this procedure for admissions under this policy on a case-by-case basis but may at the discretion of the Headmaster amend the procedure if appropriate (acting fairly and rationally in each case).
+The parents or guardians will be asked to sign the school's usual parent contract.
+Where it is not possible for a parent or guardian to sign the contract (for example, because they cannot be identified), the Local Authority will be asked to sign; - i.
+The School will be responsible for an appropriate orientation and induction process for the child on admission. - 4.5 The School will follow this procedure for admissions under this policy on a case-by-case basis but may at the discretion of the Headmaster amend the procedure if appropriate (acting fairly and rationally in each case).